Who Is Jesus?

 One of the best ways to find out more about Jesus is through Alpha.

 Alpha is a series of interactive sessions that freely explore the basics of the Christian faith and some of the bigger questions about life in general.

-Each week kicks off with a short film followed by a discussion where you can share your thoughts with an online small group.
+Each week kicks off with some food, a short film/ talk, followed by a discussion where you can share your thoughts about what you've heard.

 If at any point you decide Alpha isn't for you, that's not a problem.
 There's no pressure, no follow up and no charge.